 Periodontal disease often does not involve discomfort but in its most severe form, leads to bone and tooth loss.
-Early diagnosis is key to developing a treatment plan that is minimally invasive while fully restoring the function and appearance of your teeth.
-We recommend visiting Dr. Anson at our Beverly Hills office to receive experienced treatment for long-term dental health.
+Early diagnosis is key to developing a periodontal treatment plan that is minimally invasive while fully restoring the function and appearance of your teeth.
+We recommend visiting Dr. David Anson at our Beverly Hills office to receive experienced treatment for long-term dental health.

 What Types of Periodontal Treatments are Available?

 Dr. Anson has evolved treatment options for a wide range of periodontal diseases that range from mild to severe.
 Relying on innovative microsurgical techniques, advanced periodontal technology, and decades of training in periodontics, Beverly Hills periodontist Dr. Anson has provided his patients with exceptional care for everything from deep cleaning to bone regeneration and dental implants.

 Gum inflammation is the main symptom for many of our patients.
 The cause of this inflammation is plaque and tartar, which can accumulate on natural teeth or restorations such as crowns and dental implants.
 When caught early, periodontal disease often requires nothing more than a deep cleaning to remove all plaque and tartar and prevent bacteria from damaging the bone and gum tissue.

 Our patients who have more severe gum disease develop deeper gaps, or pockets, between their teeth and gums.
 Larger pockets mean that it is easier for infections to enter and cause damage to bone and gum tissue.
 Patients may require surgery in these cases to treat the infection.
 During surgery, Dr. Anson will:

 - Administer local anesthesia using a special device that causes little to no discomfort.

 - Make a small incision between the gum and tooth to gain access to the infected area.